PrasoonPratham/SortingAlgorithims-Python/readme.md

 # Sorting Algorithims in Python

-This a Github Repository with code for my attempts at writing code for commonly used sorting algorithims
+This a Github Repository with code for my attempts for commonly used sorting algorithims

 ### Dependencies